-Before the start of the migration process, and after completion of migration, you might encounter issues with the migration.
+Before the start of the migration process, and after the completion of migration, you might encounter issues with the migration.
 This can happen in cases where the source server details that you provided might be invalid, the emails in your previous email account might not be in check with the RFC standards.

 Certain factors need to be checked before you perform migration for users.
 One of the basic errors occurs while your previous email account is being authenticated.